zzqhax/FiamettaRenderingEngine/README.md

 # FiamettaRenderingEngine
-A rendering engine mede by d3d.
+A rendering engine made by d3d.